devian02/Arduino-controlled-by-esp8266-Web/README.md

-# Arduino-controlled-by-esp8266-Web
+# L.O.W (Lego on wheel)

-L.O.W (Lego on wheel) - A machine controlled by esp8266 with arduino.
+A machine controlled by ESP8266 with arduino (Web requests).